josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

     - Account name: Provide a name for your model management account

-    - Model Management pricing tier: Select the S1 pricing tier
+    - Model Management pricing tier: Select the DEVTEST pricing tier

     ![Complete the form using the options as outlined above](media/machine-learning-experimentation-creation-form.png)